What is the Coombs Test?

 A blood sample must be drawn for a Coombs test, which could result in some minor pain or bruising where the needle was inserted.

-No, a Coombs test cannot be done at home, and it requires specialized equipment and must be done in a laboratory by trained professionals.
+No, a Coombs test cannot be done at home.
+It requires specialized equipment and must be performed in a laboratory by trained professionals.

 The direct Coombs test detects antibodies already bound to red blood cells in the body, while the indirect Coombs test detects free-floating antibodies in the blood.